lalunita03/Computer-Programming/README.md

 # Computer-Programming
 A python course on computer programming emphasizing the program design process and pragmatic programming skills.
 Material covered will include data types, variables, assignment, control structures, functions, scoping, compound data, string processing, modules, basic input/output (terminal and file), as well as more advanced topics such as recursion, exception handling and object-oriented programming.
 Program development and maintenance skills including debugging, testing, and documentation will also be taught.
 Assignments will include problems drawn from fields such as graphics, numerics, networking, and games.
 # Caltech Honor Code
+"No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.”
+If you are a Caltech student who is planning on or currently taking CS 1, please wait until you have finished and submitted the assignment before you look at my code.